 Studio Director & Dance Instructor

 Callie began her love of dance when she was 4 years old right here at KDF Dance & Gym (Keri’s Dance Factory).
 After her 15 years of dance education with KDF Callie attended Tyler Junior College where she was a member of the Internationally Famous Apache Belles serving as a Dance Captain her sophomore year.
 While under the direction of Ruth Flynn and Christy Evans Callie received her associates degree in dance.
 Afterwards she transferred to UT Tyler to get her Bachelor's degree in HR management.
 Callie is the director of our competition classes and dance teams.
 She has been an instructor for KDF since 2005 training children of all ages in jazz, tap, ballet, lyrical, contemporary and clogging.
-Under the direction of Mrs. Callie the dance teams have won many prestigious awards most recently being named National Champions at the Dance Showcase USA competition.
-Callie has been married to her husband Andrew for 5 years and has one daughter Emma.
+Under the direction of Ms. Callie the dance teams have won many prestigious awards several being named National Champions at the Dance Showcase USA competition.

 Hip Hop Instructor

 Hello I’m Miss Xoshia and I am the hip hop instructor.
 I began my dancing career at KDF starting at age 7 and I continued until I graduated high school.
 I began co-teaching my very first hip hop class in 10th grade.
 I also served 2 years as Captain of the Lindale High School Star Steppers between 2010-2012.
 After high school, I went on to dance two years at Stephen F Austin on the Pom Squad & Jack Attack Team.
 Since completing college I’ve been back with my KDF family teaching Hip-Hop.
 It’s truly a family and I’m grateful to be a part of it!